StevenCash/Book-Lists/ElectricalEngineering.md

 Good book for brushing up on all the various math topics you might run into in undergraduate engineering.

+#### **HP Application Note 150: Spectrum Analysis Basics**  by the Hewlett Packard Company

+Anyone who uses a spectrum analyzer should read this.
+Try to find an old copy, I have one from 1989.
+I found that some newer versions lacked information that was provided in older versions.

 <!--more to be added later-->